Environment of New Zealand: Forests

 Native New Zealand forests (or "the bush") are broadly divided into temperate (broadleaf) and beech forests, introduced pine forests also cover a large part of the country.
 Native deciduous plants are extremely rare, with only 11 species losing all their leaves in winter, none of which are common canopy forming trees.
 The beech forests are most common in high elevations and cold climates, while temperate forests dominate elsewhere.
 The temperate forests have a higher biodiversity partially in the canopy and undergrowth flora.
 It is common for New Zealand's forests to be referred to as rain forest particularly in the western high precipitation zones.

 Temperate forests vary across the country, but prefer warmer environments to the beech forests.
 They are noted for the many canopy layers they have.
 Near the coast they become stunted due to salt and exposure to wind.

 Beech forests are divided into four varieties based on the dominant tree species and their geographic distribution is largely related to elevation.
-Black Beech (or Hard Beech) forests are found in the warmer lowlands of the North Island and northern South Island.
-Red Beech are found in direr foothills, while Silver Beech occupy a similar elevation but prefer a wetter environment.
-Mountain Beech are found at high elevation near the tree line, which is New Zealand is below 1000 m.
+Black beech (or hard beech) forests are found in the warmer lowlands of the North Island and northern South Island.
+Red beech are found in direr foothills, while silver beech occupy a similar elevation but prefer a wetter environment.
+Mountain beech are found at high elevation near the tree line, which in New Zealand is below 1000 m.

 Beech trees do not flower every year, a year in which they flower is called a mast (or mast year).
 The effect of the whole canopy flowering at the same time introduces a lot of food into forest at once and leads to a population spike in those species that can quickly respond (typically mice).

 New Zealand had a 2018 Forest Landscape Integrity Index mean score of 7.12/10, ranking it 55th globally out of 172 countries.